updated on 18 April 2023

 You can read LCN’s ultimate guide to commercial awareness for our top tips on developing and using this skill.

 This is certainly not a skill that you can pick up the night before your interview by reading the Financial Times.
-Your commercial awareness is something you need to be building up from the start of your journey as a lawyer.
+Your commercial awareness is something you need to build up from the start of your journey as a lawyer.
 We all know reading the news can be a little dry at times but making it part of your daily routine is a great place to start.
 There are also lots of podcasts and YouTube channels you can engage with as well.

 The point of this piece of advice is that you can’t pick commercial awareness up overnight.
 That’s not to say you shouldn’t read the news the night before, or even the morning of, your interview, because you should.
 But, hopefully, at this point you’ll be able to pull the news you’re reading into your commercial vision and consider how you can apply it within the interview.

-Plus, look out for LCN’s Commercial Connect newsletter which will appear in your inbox on the first Friday of every month with a host of content to support you and your commercial awareness journey.
+Also, look out for LCN’s Commercial Connect newsletter which will appear in your inbox on the first Friday of every month with a host of content to support you and your commercial awareness journey.

 The only way to receive this email is by registering for a free MyLCN account.

-On top of speaking slowly and clearly, make sure you’re listening carefully to everyone else in the room – they’re the ones asking you the questions.
+On top of speaking slowly and clearly, make sure you’re carefully listening to everyone else in the room – they’re the ones asking you the questions.
 Plus, their responses to your question could prompt you to ask further questions at the end.

 This is where the research you’ll have done before writing your application will come in handy.
-At this point, you should know a fair bit about the firm, how and where it operates and who its clients are.
-So, think about whether you can ask any questions around this.
+At this point, you should know a fair bit about the law firm, how and where it operates and who its clients are.
+So, think about whether you can ask any specific questions around this.
 Avoid asking questions where the answer is easy to find with a quick Google search.

 It’s also worth checking what the firm has been up to in recent years – for example, has it gone through a recent merger?
-Who did they merge with?
+Who did the law firm merge with?
 Do you know the reason for the merge?
 If a firm has gone through a merger, you might want to come up with some questions relating to the process.
 Don’t try to be too clever though – remember firms want to recruit genuine, engaged and enthusiastic individuals so make sure you’re being yourself and asking questions that interest you.

 You can check LCN’s News for up-to-date articles on mergers and more.